Touhidxol/Spotify-Clone/README.md

 * This is a front-end only project.
 * All song files must be stored locally inside the `songs` directory.
-* Not affiliated with Spotify.
-Built for educational and portfolio purposes.
+* Built for educational and portfolio purposes only.

 ---